Day Trading Setup Evaluation Cycle

 However, do not let this record-keeping affect your trade execution.
-Quickly scribble your reasons for taking the trade, and refocus on the ongoing trade.
+Instead, quickly scribble your reasons for taking the trade and focus on the ongoing trade.

 You may have good reasons for making a losing trade or ridiculous reasons for entering a winning trade.

-In any case, for your day trading setup evaluation, you need to know the real impetus for taking each trade.
-Hence, you must record our reasons as soon as you decide to take a trade.
+In any case, for your day trading setup evaluation to be effective, you need to know your real impetus for taking each trade.
+Hence, you must record your reasons as soon as you decide to take a trade.

 Admit that it was a mistake, and work on your discipline to follow your trading plan.

 Need help with discipline?
-Take a look at The Disciplined Trader by Mark Douglas or our guide for building trading discipline.
+Check out The Disciplined Trader by Mark Douglas or our guide for building trading discipline.

-Think of why you took the rogue trade but DO NOT check it for price action nuances.
+Reflect on why you took the rogue trade but DO NOT analyze it for price action nuances.
 Because you did not adhere to a trading plan for that trade, it offers no value for improving the plan.

-For productive day trading setup evaluation, you must compare apples to apples.
+For a constructive day trading setup evaluation, you must compare apples to apples.

-If you planned to take 9/30 trades but ended up taking a trade based on a moving average channel, you have lost the basis for comparison.
+If you planned to take 9/30 trades but took a trade based on a moving average channel, you have lost the basis for comparison.

 Start comparing after you have picked out the apples.

-Do trades that bounced off pivot levels do better?
+- Do trades that bounce off pivot levels do better?

 However, avoid hasty conclusions based on a few recent trades.
-You always need a decent sample size before coming to any conclusion.
+Also, you need a decent sample size before coming to any conclusion.

 Complete The Day Trading Setup Evaluation Cycle

-For independent day traders, the ability to self-learn is essential.
-And the day trading setup evaluation cycle is the best self-learning process.
+For independent traders, the ability to self-learn is essential.
+And this day trading setup evaluation cycle offers a robust framework to do so.